-Let’s define these seven essential points in more detail.
+Let’s define these seven essential digital privacy points in more detail.
 We’ve laid out actionable steps on what you can do to take control of your internet privacy.

 1. Personal Digital Space